diegosmorf/modern-infra-as-code-with-pulumi/README.md

 As a developer, you want to have your code following best practices like:

+- code versioning
 - no hardcoded strings in code
 - write methods to do one thing and one thing only
 - make your code testable
 - make your code general enough so you can reuse it
+- environment configuration managed by vaults
+- promote artifact instead of promote code

 ## Infrastructure as Code (IaC) and Immutability